-6 Things Your Eye Color Might Reveal About Your Health and Personality
+4 Things Your Eye Color Might Reveal About Your Health

-Dark eyes: Less likely to have macular degeneration
+Dark eyes: May be less likely to have macular degeneration

 Dark eyes: May have a lower melanoma risk

-Dark-colored irises might indicate you have a lower risk of skin cancer.
+Dark-colored irises might indicate you have a lower risk of the skin cancer melanoma.
 In a study published in Cancer Epidemiology, Biomarkers & Prevention, researchers took DNA samples and gathered sun exposure data from nearly 500 white children, ages 6 to 10, for four years.
-Children with the blue-eye gene were more likely to develop moles compared to children without the gene.
+Children with the blue eye gene were more likely to develop moles compared to children without the gene.
 (The number of moles people develop during childhood can predict the risk of melanoma in adulthood.)
-Other research has found that people with blue or green eyes are at greater risk of melanomas of the eye, likely because they have less light-absorbing pigment to shield the eyes from sun damage.
+Other research has found that people with blue or green eyes are at greater risk of melanomas of the eye, most likely because they have less light-absorbing pigment to shield the eyes from sun damage.
 But no matter what your eye color meaning may infer, it’s always a good idea to protect your eyes with sunglasses that block 99% to 100% of ultraviolet radiation or UV-absorbent contact lenses, says Quinn.
 Here are 6 diseases that eye doctors find first.